hobisatelit/file2afsk/README.md

 # file2afsk
 Create AFSK 1200 modulated WAV from a binary file to be transmitted via a handheld FM radio, and vice versa.
-Example: send and receive SSDV image over analog AFSK 1200 modulation from terestrial or VR satellites
+Example: send and receive SSDV bin image over analog AFSK 1200 modulation from terestrial or VR satellites

 ### Dependencies:
 Debian/Ubuntu Linux